wooorm/property-information/readme.md

 ###### Example

-Aside from the aforementioned example, which shows known HTML, SVG, XML, XLink, and ARIA support, data properties, and attributes are also supported:
+Aside from the aforementioned example, which shows known HTML, SVG, XML, XLink, and ARIA support, data properties and attributes are also supported:

 ```js
 console.log(find(html, 'data-date-of-birth'))